Computer reservation system: Remote access

-In 1953, Trans-Canada Airlines (TCA) started investigating a computer-based system with remote terminals, testing one design on the University of Toronto's Manchester Mark 1 machine that summer.
+In 1953 Trans-Canada Airlines (TCA) started investigating a computer-based system with remote terminals, testing one design on the University of Toronto's Ferranti Mark 1 machine that summer.
 Though successful, the researchers found that input and output was a major problem.
 Ferranti Canada became involved in the project and suggested a new system using punched cards and a transistorized computer in place of the unreliable tube-based Mark I. The resulting system, ReserVec, started operation in 1962, and took over all booking operations in January 1963.
 Terminals were placed in all of TCA's ticketing offices, allowing all queries and bookings to complete in about one second with no remote operators needed.

-In 1953, American Airlines CEO C. R. Smith chanced to sit next to R. Blair Smith, a senior IBM sales representative, on a flight from Los Angeles to New York.
+In 1953 American Airlines CEO C. R. Smith chanced to sit next to R. Blair Smith, a senior IBM sales representative, on a flight from Los Angeles to New York.
 C.R. invited Blair to visit their Reservisor system and look for ways that IBM could improve the system.
 Blair alerted Thomas Watson Jr. that American was interested in a major collaboration, and a series of low-level studies started.
 Their idea of an automated airline reservation system (ARS) resulted in a 1959 venture known as the Semi-Automatic Business Research Environment (SABRE), launched the following year.
-By the time the network was completed in December 1964, it was the largest civil data processing system in the world.
+By the time SABRE was fully completed in December 1964, it was the world's first online transaction processing system, and at the time, "the world's largest private real time commercial data processing system".

 Other airlines established their own systems.
-Pan Am launched its PANAMAC system in 1964.
-Delta Air Lines launched the Delta Automated Travel Account System (DATAS) in 1968.
-United Airlines and Trans World Airlines followed in 1971 with the Apollo Reservation System and Programmed Airline Reservation System (PARS), respectively.
+Pan Am launched its PANAMAC system in 1965 and Delta Air Lines launched DELTAMATIC in 1965, both of which had been developed by IBM alongside SABRE as part of the SABER joint project (and then American insisted on a different name for its project, resulting in the name SABRE).
+DELTAMATIC was followed by the Delta Automated Travel Account System (DATAS) in 1968.

+In 1965, IBM generalized its work on the SABER joint project into Programmed Airline Reservation System (PARS), which became the industry standard by 1971.
+From 1971 to 1973, American migrated SABRE to a PARS-based system.

 Soon, travel agents began pushing for a system that could automate their side of the process by accessing the various ARSes directly to make reservations.
-Fearful this would place too much power in the hands of agents, American Airlines executive Robert Crandall proposed creating an industry-wide computer reservation system to be a central clearing house for U.S. travel; other airlines demurred, citing fear of antitrust prosecution.
+Fearful this would place too much power in the hands of agents, American Airlines executive Robert Crandall proposed creating an industry-wide computer reservation system to be a central clearing house for U.S. travel; other airlines demurred on the basis that this could violate United States antitrust law.